You can deploy Google Cloud Directory Sync (GCDS) more quickly if you identify your LDAP resources beforehand.

 - Your network access, proxy servers, and outbound connections.

 - Whether you should use a standard LDAP or LDAP over SSL connection.
-For details, see Ensure authentication after Microsoft ADV190023 update.
+For details, go to Ensure authentication after Microsoft ADV190023 update.

 - Name and password of an account on your LDAP server with read and execute permissions.
 If you want to limit the users and groups to synchronize, you can set up an LDAP administrator with limited permissions on your directory server.

 - Confirmation that your LDAP server directory meets all server requirements.
-See GCDS server.
+For details, go to LDAP server.

 GCDS can only get data from a single LDAP directory.
 If you have multiple LDAP directories, consider: